 Is it me or is everyone these days trying to get rich quick?
-Not only am I meeting more and more people who don’t want to work hard to make money, but they are starting to get into new business ventures that they are clueless on.
+Not only am I meeting more and more people who don’t want to work hard to make money, but they are starting to get into new business ventures that they know nothing about.

 I know the grass always looks greener on the other side, but it really isn’t.
-Don’t get me wrong, those lucrative businesses are making people millions of dollars, but it’s probably doing that for less than 0.3% of the people in that industry.
+Don’t get me wrong.
+Those lucrative businesses are making people millions of dollars, but that’s probably happening for less than 0.3% of the people in that industry.

-So before you decide to jump ship and get into a new career, just for a second think about all the things you will be losing out on.
-Yes you may make some extra income in the short run, but if you put that time and energy into growing what you are already good at and love, you’ll do a lot better.
+So, before you decide to jump ship and get into a new career, think about all the things you will be losing out on.
+Yes, you may make some extra income in the short run, but if you put that time and energy into growing what you are already good at and love, you’ll do a lot better.

 If you want to make a ton of money in business, follow these principles: